awaisdevops/enterprise-devsecops-java-pipeline1/infra/DEPENDENCY_CYCLE_FIX.md

     - Added `atomic`, `cleanup_on_fail`, and `force_update` flags to the Helm release
     - These flags help recover from failed installations and prevent state conflicts

+11. Final comprehensive circular dependency resolution:
+    - Removed the `depends_on = [null_resource.addon_dependencies]` from the EKS cluster module
+    - This was causing the internal EKS module cycle by creating a circular reference
+    - Set `create_kms_key = false` to disable KMS key creation entirely
+    - This completely breaks all circular dependency chains within the module

 ## How to Apply the Fix

 1. Run `terraform init` to initialize the Terraform configuration